alexzzkk/mbd-bl-bidw/Session 07/README.md

 ## Why is PDI so slow?

-Basically, it loads many features (and sometime we don't need all of them for our projects).
+Basically, it loads many features (and sometimes we don't need all of them for our projects).
 You can prune PDI.
 Check this [post](https://blog.twineworks.com/improving-startup-time-of-pentaho-data-integration-78d0803c559b).
+It applies for versions 8.1 and 8.2.

 ### What can I do to increase the memory limit for PDI?